msveshnikov/reddit-promo-autocode/README.md

     - Develop tools for team-based content creation and moderation
     - Implement a workflow system for content approval

-8. Security Enhancements

-    - Regular security audits and vulnerability assessments
-    - Implement advanced encryption for sensitive data

-9. Performance Optimization
+8. Performance Optimization

     - Implement caching strategies for frequently accessed data
     - Optimize database queries and indexing

+9. Advanced Analytics

+    - Implement A/B testing for content optimization
+    - Develop predictive models for content performance

-10. Ethical AI Integration
+10. Integration with Development Tools
+    - Create plugins for popular IDEs to showcase AutoCode's capabilities
-    - Develop guidelines for responsible AI promotion
+    - Develop a CLI tool for direct interaction with AutoCode
-    - Implement transparency features for AI-generated content

 ## Getting Started

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Set up Reddit API credentials in `.env` file
+3. Set up Reddit API credentials and Claude Haiku key in `.env` file
 4. Configure target subreddits and posting schedule in `config.js`
 5. Run the script: `npm start`